-UI claimants coming to the American Job Center Largo can access one-on-one career services, basic and individualized from all staff, and explore the multiple opportunities related to rapid re-employment.
-The WDB is advocating for the Maryland Department of Labor to provide weekly list to EPG of new unemployment claims of Prince George's County workers, that includes contact information.
+UI claimants coming to Prince George's American Job Centers can access one-on-one career services, basic and individualized from all staff, and explore the multiple opportunities related to rapid re-employment.
+The WDB is advocating for the Maryland Department of Labor to provide weekly list to EPG of new unemployment claims of Prince George's County workers, which includes contact information.